jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 After this term I had completed ALL my course requirements for the Bachelor of CS.
 Luckily I did not fail graphics because it was a intensive course.
 The ray tracer demanded more time than I gave it with the interviews going on and the cs 343.

-{% include photo.html img="/my-story/pictures/f18/13.JPG" size="50%" caption="I also got to try out Lime scooters for the pilot in Waterloo" %}
+{% include photo.html img="/my-story/pictures/f18/13.JPG" size="50%" caption="I also got to try out Lime scooters for the pilot project they held in Waterloo." %}

 {% include photo.html img="/my-story/pictures/f18/14.JPG" size="70%" caption="Snowstorm in Waterloo." %}